 Carbon Cycling and Decomposition

 I am investigating the distribution and decomposition of dead wood in tropical forests.
-The greater biodiversity of tropical regions is well known, but higher rates of nutrient cycling are just as important to tropical forest function.
+The greater biodiversity of tropical regions is well known, but faster rates of nutrient cycling make tropical forests special as well.
 The cycling of nutrients in tropical forests is of particular interest during the current pattern of climate change.
 Tropical forests are disproportionately important to the global carbon cycle, and tree tissues are the biggest aboveground player in the carbon cycle.
 However, the storage and cycling of carbon in dead wood remains poorly understood.

 Swimming Behavior and Orientation

 I am interested in how animals perceive and interact with their environment.
 Specifically, I am exploring how ants orient and swim to escape from the surface of water.
 In collaboration with Steve Yanoviak and Noah Gripshover, we test swimming behaviors of Carpenter ants (i.e., Camponotus pennsylvanicus) in an easily manipulated experimental arena.
 This gives us the ability to manipulate visual cues and test how these ants use their eyes to orient.
 Currently, we are embarking on a new stage of this research comparing swimming performance and the roles of specific legs between common temperate forest ant species.
 Past data collection and ongoing experimental portions of this project are largely driven by the efforts of an undergraduate student at the University of Louisville, Noah Gripshover.
 This work is funded by two grants from the Carl C. Cornett Entomological Endowment Fund.